simonbyrne/simonbyrne.github.io/notes/fastmath.md

 This sounds great!
 My code doesn't generate any NaNs or Infs, so this shouldn't cause any problems.

-But what if your code does generate any intermediate NaNs only because it internally calls `isnan` to ensure that they are correctly handled?
+But what if your code doesn't generate any intermediate NaNs only because it internally calls `isnan` to ensure that they are correctly handled?

 ~~~